-This Question will maintain the previous Technical Reports and Handbooks on implementation of signalling and protocols developed to support developing countries.
-In addition it will maintain Recommendations in force for which the Question is responsible, e.g. ITU-T Q.3030, Q.3040, Q.3050, Q.3051 and Q.3052.
+This Question will maintain the previous Technical Reports and Guidelines on implementation of signalling and protocols developed to support developing countries.
+In addition, it will maintain Recommendations in force for which the Question is responsible, e.g. ITU-T Q.3030, Q.3040, Q.3050, Q.3051 and Q.3052.

 Question